-(1) Use RECPs composed of natural or synthetic fiber mats, plastic sheeting, or netting as protection against erosion, when directed by the Engineer, during temporary pauses in construction caused by inclement weather or other circumstances.
+1. Use RECPs composed of natural or synthetic fiber mats, plastic sheeting, or netting as protection against erosion, when directed by the Engineer, during temporary pauses in construction caused by inclement weather or other circumstances.
 Remove the material when construction resumes.

-(2) Use RECPs as erosion control blankets, at locations shown in the Plans, to facilitate plant growth while permanent grassing is being established.
+2. Use RECPs as erosion control blankets, at locations shown in the Plans, to facilitate plant growth while permanent grassing is being established.
 For the purpose described, use non-toxic, biodegradable, natural or synthetic woven fiber mats.
 Install erosion control blankets capable of sustaining a maximum design velocity of 6.5 ft/sec as determined from tests performed by Utah State University, Texas Transportation Institute or an independent testing laboratory approved by the Department.
-Furnish to the Engineer, two certified copies of manufacturers test reports showing that the erosion control blankets meet the requirements of this Specification.
+Submit to the Engineer, certified test reports from the manufacturer showing that the erosion control blankets meet the requirements of this Specification.
 Certification must be attested, by a person having legal authority to bind the manufacturing company.
 Also, furnish two 4 by 8 inch samples for product identification.
 The manufacturers test records shall be made available to the Department upon request.
 Leave the material in place, as installed, to biodegrade.